 Address: Úvoz 44, Prague 1; Open Tues–Sun 1-10.30pm. website

-True to its name, Bellevue delivers a remarkable view of the Vltava River and Prague Castle – especially when the two are lit up at night – and serves an outstanding, carefully crafted conti-nental cuisine.
-Featuring a sublimely elegant decor, its clientele list reads like a who’s who of Prague society.
-Imaginative dishes include Australian veal tenderloin with duck-liver foie gras in truffle sauce, and tempura of tiger prawn with soya caramel.
+True to its name, Bellevue delivers a remarkable view of the Vltava River and Prague Castle – especially when the two are lit up at night – and serves an outstanding, carefully crafted continental cuisine.
+Featuring sublimely elegant decor, its clientele list reads like a who’s who of Prague society.
+Imaginative dishes include Australian veal tenderloin with duck-liver foie gras in truffle sauce and tempura of tiger prawn with soya caramel.
 The desserts are equally memorable.

 Location: Smetanovo nábřeží 18; Open daily noon-3pm and 5.30pm-11pm. website

-Weekday Lunch Menus.
-It is the case that between 11am and 2pm virtually every restaurant in Prague offers a discounted lunch menu, therefore meaning you can eat a lot cheaper than usual.
-The problem is that most waiters will not offer it and you therefore have to ask for it specially, plus the menu will usually only be in Czech.
+It is the case that between 11 am and 2 pm, virtually every restaurant in Prague offers a discounted lunch menu, therefore meaning you can eat a lot cheaper than usual.
+The problem is that most waiters will not offer it and you, therefore, have to ask for it specially, plus the menu will usually only be in Czech.
 If you want to ask for the menu, saying “denni menu, prosim” will suffice.
-You’ll then have to select a meal from the listings in Czech, but with meals costing under 5 euros, it is worth the risk.
+You’ll then have to select a meal from the listings in Czech, but it is worth the risk with meals costing under 5 euros.

 U Maltézských Rytířů

 ‘At the Maltese Knights’ is a cosy and romantic olde-worlde restaurant, with candlelit tables tucked into niches in the stone-and-brick Gothic vaults downstairs (the ground-floor tables are much less atmospheric).
-Classic Bohemian offerings include roast wild boar with rosehip sauce, and organic carp stuffed with tomatoes, mushrooms and capers, but there are also international dishes such as steak Chateaubriand, and a couple of vegetarian dishes such as stuffed aubergine, and fettuccine with spinach, goat’s cheese and roast walnuts.
+Classic Bohemian offerings include roast wild boar with rosehip sauce and organic carp stuffed with tomatoes, mushrooms and capers.
+Still, there are also international dishes such as steak Chateaubriand, a couple of vegetarian dishes such as stuffed aubergine, and fettuccine with spinach, goat’s cheese and roast walnuts.

 Location: Prokopská 10; mains 180-400 CZK; Open: 1am-11pm. website

 The restaurant has a middle-age decor, with suits of armour and weaponry on the wall.
-The kitchen produces outstanding tenderloin, hearty soups and other burly fare, but with a certain ‘je ne sais quoi’.
-The food is really excellent and the portions are big.
+The kitchen produces outstanding tenderloin, hearty soups and other burly fares, but with a certain ‘je ne sais quoi’.
+The food is really excellent, and the portions are big.

 Fabulous coffee shop with a great decorated interior, wonderfully atmospheric place for a few drinks, especially on Friday and Saturday evenings when jazz bands are on.
 Or try cake and coffee in the morning.